 - food allergy test

 - consult a certified dietitian or nutritionist

 Keeping a food diary is highly recommended.
 Be careful to include in your diary not just what you eat, but also record other factors which affect your migraine attacks to minimise misattribution of a migraine attack to a particular food or trigger.
 Uncovering what exactly caused the attack takes a little time and patience but the process gives you much more control over your condition.
 The results are often surprising.

 Food allergy tests unfortunately do not test for specific migraine triggers.
 But they can be effective at showing what foods your body is reacting abnormally too.
 Eliminating foods which cause stress or over reactions in the body may improve your migraine frequency or severity.

 A detoxification may help cleanse your system of the offending substances but there is little scientific evidence supporting the efficacy of a detoxification.
 It may simply be a psychological way to push the 'restart' button when beginning a new eating regime.

 If you are serious, consulting a certified health care professional like a nutritionist or dietitian to assist you is a good idea.
-Elimination diets can be tricky to do by yourself and can be dangerous.
+Elimination diets can be tricky and sometimes dangerous to do by yourself.
 There is a risk of malnutrition if you don’t know exactly what you’re doing.

-To ensure you do this properly seek qualified professional support.
-That way you will have the best chance of reducing your attacks without starving or being malnourished.
+To ensure your wellbeing seek qualified professional support.
+That way you will have the best chance of reducing your attacks without malnourishment or starvation.

 Another simple dietary preventative includes getting enough hydration, especially during menses.